 - RRSP, TFSA, RESP, RRIF, LIRA, Joint, and Corporate investing options available.

-Questwealth is another robo-advisor in Canada that provides online portfolio management services in Toronto, Canada.
-Questrade, an online brokerage and investing platform, owns the platform.
-While Questrade facilitates self-directed stock trading, Questwealth creates stock portfolios for investors who want in on the action but may not be willing to commit to active trading.
+While Questrade facilitates self-directed stock trading, Questwealth Portfolios creates ETF portfolios for investors who want in on the investing action but aren’t ready to commit to active trading.

-Questwealth offers investors the most cost-efficient rates on the market, starting at 0.20% a month for investments up to $1,000.
-Commission rates go as high as $333 a month for investments of $2M.
+Commission rates can go as high as $333 a month for investments of $2M.
 When investing with Questwealth, there are no fees or commissions to open or close an account, no trading fees, and no transfer fees on electronic funds.
+Questwealth Portfolios also offers an award-winning desktop interface and mobile application.
+They also provide exceptional customer service, with options for active portfolio managers to help provide feedback and insight.

-Questwealth also has an award-winning desktop interface and mobile application.
-They also offer exceptional customer service and active portfolio management.
-Whether you choose to go down the self-directed route with Questrade or the passive investing route with Questwealth, the company offers exceptional rates regardless of which option you take.
-As far as the best robo-advisors in Canada go, Questwealth is an all-around popular option and a certified favourite among Canadian investors.
+Whether you choose to go down the self-directed route with Questrade or the passive investing route with Questwealth, the company offers exceptional rates regardless of which option you choose.
+As far as the best robo-advisors in Canada go, Questwealth is an all-around popular option and a certified favourite among Canadian investors looking to cut back on fees.

 - 0.20% on investments under $99,999.